fszymaniak/MangopayQaApiChallenge/TestCases_AC1.md

-# Test Cases
+# Test Cases US#01 AC1

 ### Test Cases for Acceptance Criteria 1

-#### Test Case #01 Create natural user happy path
+#### Test Case #01 Create a natural user happy path
 Step 1: Create a new valid natural user data <br>
 Step 2: Send a request with valid credentials to the /users/natural endpoint <br>
 Step 3: Verify that the status code is 200 OK <br>
-Step 4: Verify if the API returns the user id <br>
+Step 4: Verify if the API returns the user ID <br>

-#### Test Case #02 Verify if the user id is uniqe
+#### Test Case #02 Verify if the user ID is unique
 Step 1: Create a new valid natural user data <br>
 Step 2: Send a request with valid credentials to the /users/natural endpoint <br>
 Step 3: Verify that the status code is 200 OK <br>
-Step 4: Save the user id <br>
+Step 4: Save the user ID <br>
 Step 5: Send another request to the /users/natural endpoint <br>
-Step 6: Verify if the user ids from the first and the second call are different <br>
+Step 6: Verify if the user IDs from the first and the second call are different <br>

-#### Test Case #03 Cannot create a new natural user due to the invalid client id
+#### Test Case #03 Cannot create a new natural user due to the invalid client ID
 Step 1: Create a new valid natural user data <br>
-Step 2: Send a request with invalid client id to the /users/natural endpoint <br>
+Step 2: Send a request with an invalid client ID to the /users/natural endpoint <br>
-Step 3: Verify that the status code is 401 Unathorized <br>
+Step 3: Verify that the status code is 401 Unauthorized <br>
 Step 4: Verify that the new user id has not been returned <br>

-#### Test Case #04 Cannot create a new natural user due to the invalid api key
+#### Test Case #04 Cannot create a new natural user due to the invalid API key
 Step 1: Create a new valid natural user data <br>
-Step 2: Send a request with invalid api ket to the /users/natural endpoint <br>
+Step 2: Send a request with an invalid API key to the /users/natural endpoint <br>
-Step 3: Verify that the status code is 401 Unathorized <br>
+Step 3: Verify that the status code is 401 Unauthorized <br>
 Step 4: Verify that the new user id has not been returned <br>

 #### Test Case #04 Cannot create a new natural user due to missing first name
-Step 1: Create a new natural user data with missing first name <br>
+Step 1: Create a new natural user data with a missing first name <br>
 Step 2: Send a request with valid credentials to the /users/natural endpoint <br>
 Step 3: Verify that the status code is 400 BadRequest <br>
 Step 4: Verify that the new user id has not been returned <br>